I’ve really struggled with this article on this leadership skill.

 Skill Definition: This is the ability to quickly, specifically and factually discuss with each team member poor job performance, ineffective personal behaviors and poor work habits.
 If you’re doing this well you address problems quickly, objectively and without judgment and in such a way that the employee wants to take positive action.

-Go to Part 2 of this Article Now, for Two Actions, The Litmus Test You Can Use to Improve In This Skill (I use it and it REALLY helps!)
-AND you can download a Memory Jogger Card as a helpful recall Tool.
-Go to Part 2 of This Article, Now.
+Go to Part 2 of this Article Now for Two Actions, the Litmus Test You Can Use to Improve In This Skill (I use it, and it REALLY helps!)
+And you can download a Memory Jogger Card as a helpful recall Tool.
+You can go to Part 2 of This Article, Now.